ejohnguia/devops-train/README.md

 -   Implementing DevOps best practices and experimenting with CI/CD workflows
 -   Testing integrations between Terraform, Ansible, and cloud providers (e.g., AWS, Azure)

-The goal is to provide a hands-on environment for learning and experimenting with these tools.
+We utilize **Terraform Cloud** for remote state management, team collaboration, and execution of infrastructure changes.
+You can access Terraform Cloud at [Terraform Cloud](https://app.terraform.io/session).

 ## Technologies Used

--   **Terraform**: For infrastructure provisioning and management.
+-   **Terraform**: For infrastructure provisioning and management (using Terraform Cloud for state management and remote execution).
 -   **Ansible**: For configuration management and application deployment.
 -   **Python**: For scripting and automating custom tasks.
 -   **Bash/PowerShell**: For shell scripting as needed.
--   **CI/CD Tools**: GitHub Actions, Jenkins (if applicable).
+-   **CI/CD Tools**: GitHub Actions, Jenkins (planned for future exploration).

 ## Getting Started